This specification defines eBraille, a digital reading format for braille publications.

 Character encoding

-[=eBraille content documents=] are required to provide their text content in 6- or 8-dot braille characters. eBraille is not meant as a delivery format for ASCII braille or similar mappings to braille cells.
+[=eBraille content documents=] are expected to provide their text content in 6- or 8-dot braille characters. eBraille is not meant as a delivery format for ASCII braille or similar mappings to braille cells.

 For this reason, the text content of [=eBraille content documents=] SHOULD consist only of the following [[unicode]] characters: